rsdoiel/rsdoiel.github.io/blog/2020/12/24/gpi-case-setup.md

 The RetroFlag comes with instructions to install the Raspberry Pi Zero W in the case.
 I found the pictorial instructions confusing.
-Doing a search for "RetroFlag GPi Case Setup" yielded a link to Howchoo's YouTube video[^2],  This video also talks about setting up Retro Pi software, GPi case patches.
+Doing a search for "RetroFlag GPi Case Setup" yielded a link to [Howchoo's YouTube video](https://www.youtube.com/watch?v=NyJUlNifN1I&feature=youtu.be "RetroFlag GPi CASE Setup and Usage"),  This video also talks about setting up Retro Pi software, GPi case patches.
 Skip these.
 The instructions are now for software that is out of date (the video dates back to 2019).